Global Alliance on Health and Pollution

+History

 GAHP is a collaborative body made up of more than 60 members and dozens of observers that advocates for resources and solutions to pollution problems.
 GAHP was formed because international and national level actors/ agencies recognize that a collaborative, multi-stakeholder, multi-sectoral approach is necessary and critical to deal with the global pollution crisis and resulting health and economic impacts.

 In 2012, Pure Earth initiated the alliance with representatives from the World Bank, UNEP, UNDP, UNIDO, Asian Development Bank, the European Commission, and Ministries of Environment and Health of many low and middle-income countries to formulate strategies to address pollution and health at scale.
 GAHP incorporated as a foundation in 2019 in Geneva, Switzerland.

 GAHP focuses its efforts in two main areas: advocacy and awareness raising and country-specific support.
 GAHP builds public, technical and financial support to address pollution globally by promoting scientific research, raising awareness and tracking progress.
 GAHP assists low- and middle-income countries to prioritize and address pollution and problems through Health and Pollution Action Plans.

 In October 2017, GAHP published the Lancet Commission on Pollution and Health in collaboration with The Lancet.
 The commission "addresses the full health and economic costs of air, water, and soil pollution.
 Through analyses of existing and emerging data, the Commission reveals pollution’s severe and underreported contribution to the Global Burden of Disease.
 It uncovers the economic costs of pollution to low-income and middle-income countries.
 The Commission will inform key decision makers around the world about the burden that pollution places on health and economic development, and about available cost-effective pollution control solutions and strategies."

 The report's findings were distributed widely through media outlets, reaching over 2 billion people and counting.
 The work of the Commission was also covered extensively through special partnerships with high-profile media organizations.